About a million new viruses appear on the internet every day. Maybe 10 million. It’s a lot, anyway.

 Bitdefender antivirus software allows you to perform various scans to ferret out malware and identify system vulnerabilities.
 You can also create a custom scan if you suspect a certain folder, database, document, or application is infected.
 Bitdefender’s thorough scans are able to catch most, if not all, threats.
 Results from AV-TEST show that Bitdefender slows down your PC by about 19%.
 This isn’t a major concern, but it’s not great either.

 The software’s network threat prevention feature identifies and shores up your system’s exploitable weaknesses before viruses can get inside.
-The antiphishing system prevents the sending of personal information without encryption.
+The antiphishing system prevents the sending of personal information without using the best encryption software.
 It guards against brute-force attacks that aim to guess your password using trial-and-error methods.

 This antivirus program offers support for all the major operating systems, including Windows, MacOS, iOS, and Android.
 This means that Bitdefender Antivirus Plus is also compatible with Windows 10, which was a major concern for a number of online users.
 If your computer automatically upgrades to Windows 10, Bitdefender will do so as well.